 Today there are more guns than people in the United States, and with gun ownership comes responsibility.

-While considering buying a gun:
+When considering to buy a gun:

-ASK responsible gun owners you know about their safe storage practices, responsible gun usage, and local laws pertaining to gun storage, possession, and use.
+- Talk to gun owners you know about their safe storage practices, responsible gun usage, and local laws pertaining to gun storage, possession, and use.

 While buying a gun:

 Ask your gun dealer about safe firearm storage options for your home.
 From gun locks to safes, there is a wide variety of effective ways to store your guns safely that can be tailored to your specific household and family circumstances.

 - Trigger locks and cable locks prevent a firearm from being fired until the device is unlocked and removed from the firearm.

 - Trigger locks: External locks that are attached directly to the firearm.